How to Create Interactive Quizzes in ActivePresenter 8

 Are you looking for a quiz maker which can help you create engaging interactive quizzes in a matter of minutes?
 If you are looking for this tool, look no further as ActivePresenter 8 is here to help.
 ActivePresenter 8 is a powerful eLearning authoring tool, which provides you with everything you need to create high-quality and professional-looking online quizzes.
-Thanks to that, it would have been easier when your quizzes are automatically delivered to your learners so you had less work to do.

 In this article, let’s walk through four basic steps to create interactive quizzes in ActivePresenter: